eddiehoyle/glade/README.md

 # Glade
 Learning QThreads by writing a custom Maya plugin manager.

-# current state
+# Current state
 The original point of this project was to learn how to use QThreads to process tasks in the background while emitting data to the UI thread.
-I got that working, which has been great, but overall they aren't really needed for what this project is meant to be -- a simple plug-in manager replacement for Maya.
+I got that working, which has been great, but this level of complexity isn't exactly required for this kind of project.

 I'm gonna put this on hold for now.
 Maybe I can come back and tidy this up another day.
 Maybe, at the least, I can use it as reference for any future projects.